oguzhanural/Selam_Android/README.md

 ### Android

-#### This repository contains the code for the my Android example and app.
+#### This repository contains the code for the my Android examples and app.